solana-foundation/developer-content/content/courses/program-security/account-data-matching.md

    gaining access to functionality they shouldn't have
 2. State manipulation: attackers might alter the program's state in unintended
    ways, compromising its integrity
-3. Fund theft: in programs dealing with tokens or SOL, inadequate checks could
+3. Fund theft: in programs dealing with tokens, inadequate checks could
    lead to unauthorized withdrawals

 Let's look at an example to illustrate the importance of account data matching.

 ### Example: Insecure Admin Update

-Consider a program with an `update_admin` instruction that changes the admin of a configuration account:
+Consider a program with an `update_admin` instruction handler that changes the admin of a configuration account:

 ```rust